BakrAlqassab/Vaalikone-OlioOhjelmointi/README.md

 # Vaalikone-OlioOhjelmointi

-Show Questions and Found suitable candidate is previously done by another student.

 before start this project you need to add the database data  , You Will found txt file contain the tables elements. and need to modify Mysql User & Password from persist file if it's not root and password Empty